 Note: If the CMS location believes that a calculated CMP should be adjusted by more than 35 percent, it must consult with and obtain prior approval from the Survey and Operations Group leadership before making the adjustment.

-A 35 percent adjustment that the CMS location may make is not the same as, and does not affect, the 35 or 50 percent reductions made to the total CMP amount based on 42 CFR 488.436 and 488.438.
+A 35 percent adjustment that the CMS location may make is not the same as, and does not affect, the 35 or 50 percent reductions applied to the total CMP amount based on 42 CFR 488.436 and § 488.438.
 The facility will receive a 35 percent reduction if it timely waives its right to an Administrative Hearing.
 The facility should be notified that it will receive a 50 percent reduction if all of the following conditions are met:

 The following information provides some examples of situations in which the Departmental Appeals Board (DAB) and/or the DAB Administrative Law Judges (ALJs) determined that there was facility culpability.
 The DAB and ALJ decisions cited below were issued before the 2016 update to the federal regulations, so the regulatory references listed below are those that existed at the time those decisions were issued.